 Some commenters believe that the proposed rule change should only require disclosure of potential conflicts by the member to the board of directors, citing concerns about breach of confidentiality if relationships between the member firm authoring the fairness opinion and its issuer client were publicly disclosed.
 Others believe that disclosure should be made more broadly, including in the fairness opinion itself, so that any reader of the fairness opinion can assess the conflicts associated with such opinion.
-NASD believes that, in general, a board of directors already is in a position to become informed about the potential conflicts with an investment bank that it chooses to render a fairness opinion.
-NASD notes, however, that investorshareholders typically do not occupy the same such position.
+NASD believes that, in general, a board of directors already is in a position to become informed about the potential conflicts with an investment bank it chooses to render a fairness opinion.
+Investor-shareholders, however, typically do not occupy the same such position.
 As stated in Notice to Members 04-83, NASD's concern is that investors may not be sufficiently informed "about the subjective nature of some opinions and their potential biases."
-Accordingly, the proposed rule change requires disclosures by any member issuing a fairness opinion that may be provided, or described, or otherwise referenced to public shareholders.
-The requirements attach to any such fairness opinion issued by a member, regardless of whether it is included in proxy materials.
+Accordingly, the proposed rule change requires disclosures in fairness opinions that will be considered by investors in proxy materials.